 Vancouver, British Columbia

-Vancouver is a beautiful suburban city in British Columbia.
+Vancouver is a buzzing metropolitan city in British Columbia.
 While activities like hiking spots with fantastic views and spending time at the beach are popular, Vancouverites also love going out at night, whether with friends or on a date, so there are lots of party options.

 Granville Street is the area to go to for clubbing, while Gastown, Commercial Drive, and the West End all have a range of bars, clubs, and other nightlife venues.
 If you're looking for clubs, The Roxy is a popular choice.

 The Lamplighter also offers a club vibe on weekends with billiards, arcade games, and patio seating for those who don't feel like dancing.
 Red Room is another well-known spot but be prepared to wait in line or sign up to the guest list in advance.

 Another recommended spot is Cambie Bar, the longest-serving bar in Vancouver.
 It's a go-to choice for younger tourists and locals looking for good music and cheap drinks.

 If you love interesting cocktails, a visit to Shameful Tiki Room is a must.
 They have a long list of tiki-inspired drinks and cocktail bowls for sharing.
 Another cool, but less well-known spot, is Key Party.

 If you find yourself in front of an accountant's office when you arrive, you haven't got the wrong address!
 This vintage-style bar is hidden behind this fake office.
 Once inside, you'll get delicious drinks and photo ops with the bar's stunning background.